 Introtech utilizes a multi-disciplined approach to reconstructions involving motorcycles.
 All of the reconstructionists at Introtech have some specialized knowledge, training or experience in order to understand the unique aspects of motorcycle operation so as to thoroughly investigate those crashes in which involve a motorcycle.
-In addition to specialized training two of the Reconstructionists at Introtech, Mr. Hawn and Mr. Meyer are long-time motorcycle owners and riders and both have decades of motorcycle riding experience on a variety of different bikes.
+In addition to specialized training, one of the Reconstructionists at Introtech, Mr. Hawn is a long-time motorcycle owner and rider and has decades of motorcycle riding experience on a variety of different bikes.

 The experience of Introtech’s reconstructionists includes not only specialized training and years of actual riding but also experience in live dynamic testing including motorcycle friction tests, conspicuity experiments, speed and deceleration testing.